Bulk Buying Options

 What's so good about your pork?

 First of all and most importantly our pigs are raised ethically and humanely in the woods where they have free range to roam, root, wallow, play and forage.
 We rotate the herd regularly so that they are always on fresh land and have access to plentiful forage.
-We supplement our pigs with restaurant scraps, leftover grain from the beer brewing process and purchased non-gmo grain supplements.
+We supplement our pigs with restaurant scraps and non-gmo grain supplements.
 The diversity of foraged diets and inputs plus the incredible love and attention we give our pigs makes for the most flavorful and nutritious pork found anywhere.
 We know you’ll love our pork and our whole and half hog options.
 Please reserve your order here.

 Please read our FAQ to learn more information about buying a whole and half hog.